d2l-ai/d2l-en/chapter_introduction/index.md

 :label:`chap_introduction`

-Until recently, nearly every computer program that you might interact with on an ordinary day was coded up as a rigid set of rules specifying precisely how it should behave.
+Until recently, nearly every computer program that you might have interacted with during an ordinary day was coded up as a rigid set of rules specifying precisely how it should behave.
 Say that we wanted to write an application